mycousiinvinny/zecnode/README.md

 ## Install

-sudo apt install curl -y && curl -sSL https://raw.githubusercontent.com/mycousiinvinny/zecnode/main/install_zecnode.sh | bash
+*sudo apt install curl -y && curl -sSL https://raw.githubusercontent.com/mycousiinvinny/zecnode/main/install_zecnode.sh | bash*

-curl has to be installed beforehand.
+Curl has to be installed beforehand.
 ZecNode also installs curl.
 Will remove in later version.
 Please report any bugs you find.
 Enjoy!

 ## What is this?